 Effective collaboration necessarily requires the ability to collectively visualize a global perspective of urban climate impact areas directly related to relevant ECV's and CDR's.
 CLIO provides this perspective via online ECV/CDR Matrices to include the feasibility of implementing climate monitoring of specific urban climate ECV's and CDR's discussed later in this text.
 CLIO provides three (3) ECV/CDR matrices that provide different perspectives: (1) the "ECV versus IPCC Impacts" Matrix, (2) the "ECV versus Societal Impacts" Matrix, and (3) the "ECV versus Impact Areas" (or Dual) Matrix.
-The first (or IPCC) matrix provides the IPCC perspective of climate change ECV and CDR impacts in areas such as; Attribution, Carbon Dioxide sources and sinks; ecosystems, El Niño, human interactions; Ozone recovery; uncertainty reduction and warming potential.
-The 2nd (or Societal) matrix provides the social perspective of climate change ECV and CDR impacts in the following impact areas: urban climate, disaster, health, energy, climate, water, weather, ecosystems, agriculture and biodiversity.
+The first (or IPCC) matrix provides the IPCC perspective of climate change ECV and CDR impacts in areas such as; Attribution, Carbon Dioxide sources and sinks; ecosystems, El Niño. human interactions: Ozone recovery; uncertainty reduction and warming potential.
+The second (Societal) matrix provides the social perspective of climate change ECV and CDR impacts in the following impact areas: urban climate, disaster, health, energy, climate, water, weather, ecosystems, agriculture and biodiversity.
 The latter (Dual or IPCC and Societal) matrix combines both first and second matrices together and thereby presents a more comprehensive viewpoint.
-SME's and leaders are provided the capability to enter their expertise associated with respective impact values and associated benefits related to climate change ECV's and CDR's via the SME Interface.
-These values can be vetted by committee and then displayed online during scientific conferences, workshops and meetings for collaboration and consensus building around the world. input from world leaders and SME's can be visualized with immediate and objective global Individual nations. societies. perspective. agencies, organizations, and communities may potentially gain greater awareness and perspective outside of their disciplines and cultures, thereby potentially providing increased clarity objectivity.
+SME's and leaders are provided the capability to enter their expertise associated with respective impact values and associated benefits related to climate change ECV's and CDR's via the SME Interface3.
+These values can be vetted by committee and then displayed online during scientific conferences, workshops and meetings for collaboration and consensus building around the world.
+Vetted input from world leaders and SME's can be visualized with immediate and objective global perspective.
+Individual nations, societies, agencies, organizations, and communities may potentially gain greater awareness and perspective outside of their disciplines and cultures, thereby potentially providing increased clarity and objectivity.

-Figure 1: Urban Climate Change related variables & community impact values can be input, vetted and displayed.
+Fig. 1: Urban Climate Change related variables & community impact values can be easily input, vetted and displayed.

 In addition to SME and Leadership input, useful perspective for effective collaboration and consensus will necessarily focus on the need to visualize support information for ECV/CDR data and metadata within the same environment.
-CLIO can link ECV/CDR support information with technologies, satellite platforms, in-situ networks and their pertinent instruments to include: products, data sets, data set versions, strophes, jobs and files.
+CLIO can link ECV/CDR support information with technologies, satellite platforms, in-situ networks and their pertinent instruments to include: products, datasets, dataset versions, strophes, jobs and files.
+A basic detailed description is provided by Barkstrom (2008).